ivanvirgala/PipeSnakeRobot/README.md

-# Mathematical framework for snake robot motion in a confined
+# PipeSnakeRobot
-space
+Open source code for the paper Mathematical framework for snake robot motion in a confined space